Guided Variational Network for Image Decomposition

-The proposed method demonstrates superior performance on real-world images, effectively separating repetitive textures from piecewise-smooth structures, consistent with its synthetic results.
-Across both images, our approach preserves sharp contours and smooth lines in cartoons—such as clear facial outlines, arm flows, building edges, and object shapes—while accurately isolating fine-scale patterns like fabric weaves, surface irregularities, and foliage details in textures.
-TV-Gnorm consistently over-smooths, leading to blurred boundaries and reduced structural fidelity in cartoons, with textures appearing incomplete or diluted.
-Joint-PnP shows similar inconsistencies as in synthetic data, misallocating textures to cartoons and causing edge blurring or artifacts in detailed areas.
-LR-WLS offers improved separation but retains residual textures at boundaries, resulting in less clean structures.
-LPR-Net performs adequately for basic isolation but exhibits fuzzy edges in cartoons and incomplete texture capture for complex patterns, mirroring its synthetic boundary issues.

-These results highlight the robustness of the adaptive weighting mechanism to variations in real-world images, rendering the method suitable for practical applications in inverse problems.
+Figures~\ref{fig:natural_results} and~\ref{fig:natural_results2} illustrate the results.
+Each subfigure includes the decomposed component (cartoon or texture) with enlarged views of selected regions appended below, enabling detailed comparisons of edge preservation, texture isolation, and artifact reduction.
+Our approach preserves sharp contours and smooth lines in cartoons---such as clear facial outlines, building edges, and object shapes---while accurately isolating fine-scale patterns like fabric weaves, soft bokeh, and biological fibers in textures.
+TV-Gnorm consistently over-smooths, leading to blurred boundaries and diluted textures.
+Joint-PnP misallocates textures to cartoons and causes edge artifacts.
+LR-WLS retains residual textures at boundaries.
+LPR-Net achieves basic separation but exhibits fuzzy edges and incomplete texture capture for complex patterns.
+These observations are consistent across all four images, confirming the robustness of the adaptive weighting mechanism to diverse real-world content.